bamason2/ttc066-module/docs/labs/Parameter Tuning.md

 By default the optimiser searches for parameter values that minimise the sum of the squared estimation error i.e. the sum of the squared error between the simulation and experimental results.
 After a number of iterations (up to 100 by default) the optimisation ends as the error converges to some minimum value (note that this may be a local optimum which depends on the model initial conditions).
 The model response is plotted alongside the experimental data.

 Following the optimisation the parameter values can be seen by double clicking anywhere within the Parameters box.
 If your judge these as acceptable i.e. physically realistic then enter these into the Parameter file.
 If not then adjust the constraints and/or add in more parameters as required.
 Two to three iterations are suggested.
-Think about any modifications that you could make to your model to make it more representative.
+Think about any modifications that you could make to your model to improve your results.

 <img src="figs/tuning_results_2.jpg">